-The measure enforces the use of strong, secure passwords for all technical and organisational measures put in place by a company.
+The second part of the measure is the enforcement of strong passwords.
+It enforces the use of strong and secure passwords in all technical and organisational measures used by a company.

-The strength of the password is scaled to the respective user account's security level by a regulatory framework.
-The defined security level is based on the potential impact of the security of this account being compromised.
+The required strength of each new password is adapted to the security level of the respective user account by a set of rules.
+The defined security level is based on the potential impact of a security compromise of that account.